Gurobi/docker-compute/README.md

 $ gurobi_cl  --server=localhost:61000 ...examples/data/glass4.mps
 ```
 ## Using Kubernetes
-For an [example](https://github.com/Gurobi/docker-manager/blob/master/10.0.2/k8s.yaml) on how to deploy Compute Server with the Gurobi Cluster Manager in Kubernetes, visit the [Cluster Manager](https://hub.docker.com/r/gurobi/manager) page, scroll down to using Kubernetes.
+For [example](https://github.com/Gurobi/docker-manager/blob/master/10.0.2/k8s.yaml) on how to deploy Compute Server with the Gurobi Cluster Manager in Kubernetes, visit the [Cluster Manager](https://hub.docker.com/r/gurobi/manager) page, and scroll down to using Kubernetes.

 If you want to set up a cluster of Compute Server nodes, we recommend using a
 [Cluster Manager](https://hub.docker.com/r/gurobi/manager).

 If you have the Gurobi Optimizer client installed locally, you can test your deployment by